ryazh3nka/.dotfiles/readme.md

 ```

 here's the short list of them:
-- `neovide-open` is a wrapper for Neovim to launch in remote (server) mode with Neovide as its front-end. if you pass any files to the command, they would open as buffers, even if Neovide was already running. especially handy when dealing with mimetypes and desktop entries. needs neovim-remote to work.
+- `neovide-server` is a wrapper for Neovim to launch in remote (server) mode with Neovide as its front-end. if you pass any files to the command, they would open as buffers, even if Neovide was already running. especially handy when dealing with mimetypes and desktop entries. needs neovim-remote to work.
-- `install-deps` would install every package featured here.
-NOT recommended as you might end up with megabytes of useless junk. just install those that you need manually. needs yay to work.
+- `install`/`uninstall`/`update-restow` would install/remove/update every package featured here.
+NOT recommended as you might end up with megabytes of useless junk. just do it manually. needs yay to work.

 ## list of packages
 ```zsh